laurakond/Stitch-Art-Guides-pp4/README.md

 - Once inside the Edit Booking page, the user is presented with a drop down form which displays four options:
    ![Edit Booking page](documentation/images/features/edit-booking-page.png)
-    1. If there are no future tutorial slots available the "No available dates for all tutorials.
-Come back later to check." message is displayed above the drop down list and a My Tutorials button is shown that redirects the user back to the My Tutorials page.
+    1. If there are no future tutorial slots available, the "No available dates for all tutorials.
+Come back later to check." message is displayed above the drop-down list and a My Tutorials button is shown that redirects the user back to the My Tutorials page.
      ![no tutorials](documentation/images/features/no-sessions-available.png)
-    2. If there are no slots available for that specific tutorial, the "No other available dates for this tutorial.
+    2. If there are no slots available for that specific tutorial, "No other available dates for this tutorial.
 Feel free to choose another though!" message is displayed.
-        - The drop down list generates other available tutorials that the user can choose from.
+        - The drop-down list generates other available tutorials that the user can choose from.
         - Upon selection, the user can click "Update booking" button.
-        - If the booking is sucessful, the user is redirected to My Tutorials page, and a confirmation message is displayed at the top of the page.
+        - If the booking is successful, the user is redirected to My Tutorials page, and a confirmation message is displayed at the top of the page.
      ![other tutorials](documentation/images/features/another-tutorial-choice.png)
     3. If there are available slots for that specific tutorial and no other tutorials, the "Choose another date for your tutorial." message is displayed.
-        - The drop down list generates all available tutorial dates that the user can choose from.
+        - The drop-down list generates all available tutorial dates that the user can choose from.
         - Upon selection, the user can click "Update booking" button.
         - If the booking is sucessful, the user is redirected to My Tutorials page, and a confirmation message is displayed at the top of the page.
         - ![same tutorial](documentation/images/features/same-tutorial-different-date.png)
     4. If the same tutorial slots and other tutorial slots are available, the "Pick another date or choose a different tutorial." message is displayed.
-        - The drop down list generates all available tutorial dates that the user can choose from.
+        - The drop-down list generates all available tutorial dates that the user can choose from.
         - Upon selection, the user can click "Update booking" button.
-        - If the booking is sucessful, the user is redirected to My Tutorials page, and a confirmation message is displayed at the top of the page.
+        - If the booking is successful, the user is redirected to My Tutorials page, and a confirmation message is displayed at the top of the page.
         - ![all tutorials](documentation/images/features/various-tutorials-choice.png)

 **Cancel booking**
 - The user can cancel their tutorial booking through My Tutorials page.
 Upon clicking on the Cancel button:
     - A cancel booking modal appears asking for confirmation of the action.
     - The user can cancel the process and return to the My Tutorials page or click on the "cancel booking" button.
-        - Upon cancelation a message appears notifying the user that the booking has been successfully canceled.
+        - Upon cancelation, a message appears notifying the user that the booking has been successfully canceled.

         ![Cancel booking modal](documentation/images/features/delete-booking-modal.png)